Reviews and Comments

 The first few books are a bit "Hero Captain/Hero Ship", but not too much, and it gets better later on.
 Weber later also veers into intergalactic politics, but I wouldn't worry too much: I think what he does show of politics will be palatable to anyone outside the outer extremes of our current political landscape.

 The one slight downside of the series as a whole: Towards the end, Weber slowly reveals a massive, Galaxy-spanning conspiracy.
-And I just hate conspiracies in fiction, but especially ones …
+And I just hate conspiracies in fiction, but …

 reviewed Lustrum by Robert Harris (Emperor, #2)